Toshiko Takaezu: Early life and education

-Takaezu was born the middle child of eleven to Japanese immigrant parents in Pepeekeo, Hawaii, on 17 June 1922.
+Takaezu was born the middle child of eleven to Japanese immigrant parents in Pepeʻekeo, Hawaii, on 17 June 1922.
 Her parents had immigrated from the Japanese town of Gushikawa on the island of Okinawa.
 As a child, Takaezu helped her father and uncle farm watercress and raise honey bees.
 Coming from a family of few means, she left high school to support her family.
 Her parents maintained a traditional Japanese lifestyle: shoes were removed upon entering the house, breakfast consisted of miso soup and rice, sleeping was on the floor.
 Takaezu did not learn to speak English until she entered first grade.
 At the age of nine, her family moved to Maui, where her grade school—under the direction of a progressive principal—encouraged students to read and recite poetry and to draw.
 It was there that she received her first exposure to the arts.

 After graduating from high school in 1940, she went to stay with her older sisters in Honolulu, where she worked at the Hawaii Potter's Guild creating identical pieces from press molds.
 The Hawaii Potter's Guild was a commercial pottery studio owned by the Gantt family.
 It was there, during World War II, that Takaezu first worked with clay, producing ashtrays and other functional items in press molds.
 While she hated creating hundreds of identical pieces, she appreciated that she could practice glazing.
 At the pottery guild, Takaezu met Carl Massa, a New York sculptor who was with the Special Services Division of the U.S. Army.
 Massa became an important inspiration for her, teaching and encouraging her to create sculpture and to read books such as Ayn Rand’s The Fountainhead and Irving Stone’s Lust for Life, an interpretation of Van Gogh’s life story.
-Eager to learn more about the lives and careers of artists, Takaezu enrolled in Saturday painting classes at the Honolulu Museum of Art School (1947 to 1949) studying with Louis Pohl and Ralston Crawford.
-She then attended the University of Hawaiʻi (1948 and 1951) where she studied under Claude Horan beginning in 1947.
+Eager to learn more about the lives and careers of artists, Takaezu enrolled in Saturday painting classes at the Honolulu Museum of Art School (1947-1949) studying with Louis Pohl and Ralston Crawford.
+She then attended the University of Hawaiʻi (1948-1951) where she studied under Claude Horan beginning in 1947.
 Horan was impressed by her talent and energy, and pushed Takaezu to study on the mainland.
 He became an important influence in expanding her vision and helping her develop a strong technical foundation for her work.
 Although clay was her primary interest, Takaezu also took classes in design, art history, and weaving.
 In the textile program under the tutelage of Hester Robinson, she experimented with natural dyes and plant materials such as banana stocks.
 These early flat-weave experiments sparked an enduring interest in textiles.